-People Are Being Injecting With Younger Blood To Stop Aging
+People Are Being Injected With Younger Blood To Stop Aging, So Everyone Hide

 As someone who is fairly new to the world of the anti-aging techniques, I'm a conservative.